Alijanloo/Alijanloo/README.md

 🎓 Computer Science graduate from **Ferdowsi University of Mashhad**
 🤖 Passionate about **NLP, and machine learning**
-💡 Building intelligent systems and open-source tools that bridge theory and real-world applications.
+💡 Building intelligent systems and tools that bridge theory and real-world applications.

 ---